-The CACFP meal patterns require at-risk afterschool centers to serve meals that meet the nutritional needs of children, are consistent with the Dietary Guidelines for Americans, and are appetizing.
+The CACFP meal patterns require At-Risk Afterschool centers to serve meals that meet the nutritional needs of children, are consistent with the Dietary Guidelines for Americans (DGAs), and are appetizing.
 Meal pattern requirements assist the menu planner in providing well-balanced meals and snacks that provide the appropriate amount of energy and nutrients a child needs during critical stages of growth.

-There are no Federal requirements regarding the timing of meal service.
-There is no federally mandated time limit between the end of school and the meal service or a requirement for the order of meal and snack service, but the service of a meal or snack must occur during the operation of the school's afterschool care program.
-States may establish meal time restrictions that must be approved by the FNS Regional Office [CACFP 08-2012, At-Risk Afterschool Meals Component of the CACFP, Questions and Answers, February 17, 2012.]
+There are no Federal requirements regarding the timing of meal service, though States may establish meal time requirements.
+There is no federally mandated time limit between the end of school and the meal service or a requirement for the order of meal and snack service, but the service of a meal or snack must occur during the operation of the school's afterschool care program [7 CFR 226.20(k)].